 He trod a path which no one had, and thus in the process defined football as entertainment.
 Centuries earlier, when kings and queens ruled, sporting spectacles were entertainers, but those were games of brute strength and agility in which the only rule was survival.
 Instead, Johan Cruyff sought to focus on the artistic side of the game.

 Essentially, he sought to implement a system, in which the understanding of space in a field was more important than just pelting the ball around towards the goal.
 He was a proponent of beauty with efficiency and he preferred to combine both to attain the desired result.

 “Quality without results is pointless,” he was quoted as saying.
 “Results without quality is boring.”

-A player, who hailed from the working class neighbourhood of Ajax, realised his potential and sought to act on it.
-His understanding of the system in Ajax, and then choosing to move to Barcelona FC on his own terms, rather than being traded as a commodity was one of the highlights in a career which shone and flourished brightly.
+A player, who hailed from the working-class neighbourhood of Ajax, realised his potential and sought to act on it.
+His understanding of the system in Ajax, and then choosing to move to Barcelona FC on his own terms, rather than being traded as a commodity was one of the highlights in a career that shone and flourished brightly.

-Like eternal love stories, the best remembered are the ones which aren’t fulfilled.
+Like eternal love stories, the best remembered are the ones that aren’t fulfilled.

 He understood the need for individual opinions within a collective.
-Football is a game of cohesion and in victory it has to be quality.
-When Cruyff, made the transition to a manager, it was to prove that he could be as good a manager as he was as a player.
-The fierce determination that had led to his playing success, in time reflected on his managerial style as well.
+Football is a game of cohesion and in victory, it has to be quality.
+When Johan Cruyff, made the transition to a manager, it was to prove that he could be as good a manager as he was as a player.
+The fierce determination that had led to his playing success, in time, reflected on

 His foundations have been tweaked accordingly, by the new generation to varied results and resources available to these managers.
 The results have varied as well.
 In the modern era, whether in its entirety or an offshoot of those earlier philosophies are still seen, be it in the Premier League or the La Liga.